akavel/basia/README.md

 basia
 =====
-A builder for android signed APK files that does not require Android Studio or JRE.
+A builder for Android signed APK files that does not require Android Studio or JRE.

 Usage
 -----